Engee documentation

 Details

-The magnitude of the antenna array directivity pattern specified as a matrix to or an array to to .
+The value of the antenna array radiation pattern, set as a matrix on or an array on on .

-• If the Input Pattern Coordinate System parameter is set to az-el, then is equal to the length of the vector defined by the Elevation angles (deg) parameter, in turn, is equal to the length of the vector defined by the Azimuth angles (deg) parameter.
+• If the Input Pattern Coordinate System parameter is set to `az-el', then is equal to the length of the vector defined by the Elevation angles (deg) parameter, in turn, — the length of the vector defined by the Azimuth angles (deg) parameter.

-• If the Input Pattern Coordinate System parameter is set to phi-theta, then is equal to the length of the vector defined by the Theta Angles (deg) parameter, in turn, is equal to the length of the vector defined by the Phi Angles (deg) parameter.
+• If the Input Pattern Coordinate System parameter is set to `phi-theta', then is equal to the length of the vector defined by the parameter Theta Angles (deg), in turn, — the length of the vector defined by the Phi Angles (deg) parameter.

-• If the value of this parameter is a matrix to , then the same scheme is applied for all frequencies specified in the Operating frequency vector (Hz) parameter.
+• If the value of this parameter is a matrix on , then the same scheme is used for all frequencies specified in the parameter Operating frequency vector (Hz).

-• If the value is an array to to , each element to of the array specifies a pattern for the corresponding frequency specified in the Operating frequency vector (Hz) parameters.
+• If the value is an array on on , each element on The array defines a template for the corresponding frequency specified in the parameter Operating frequency vector (Hz).

 Dependencies